liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 ![Figure 1: The Web Content System Settings entry has the backend ID `com.liferay.journal.configuration.JournalServiceConfiguration`.](../../../images/config-web-content-entry.png)

-Configuration files use `.config` property value format defined by the [Apache Felix Configuration Admin framework](http://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).
+Configuration files use the `.config` property value format defined by the [Apache Felix Configuration Admin framework](http://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).

 @product@ also supports the `.cfg` file format, which is common in some OSGi environments.
 However, `.config` files are preferable, as they allow for multi-valued properties and the ability to specify a property value's type.
+The syntax described below is for `.config` files.

 ### Key/Value Syntax [](id=key-value-syntax)

-The general syntax for all keys and values is the same:
+The general syntax for all keys and values in a `.config` file is the same:

     configurationName="value"